frictionlessdata/datapackage/data-packages/index.md

 <div class="alert" markdown="block">
-NOTE: A Data Package author MAY add any number of additional fields beyond those listed in the specification here.
-For example, suppose you were storing time series data and want to list the temporal coverage of the data in the Data Package you could add a field `temporal` (cf [Dublin Core][dc-temporal]):
+NOTE: A Data Package author MAY add any number of additional properties beyond those listed in the specification here.
+For example, suppose you were storing time series data and want to list the temporal coverage of the data in the Data Package you could add a property `temporal` (cf [Dublin Core][dc-temporal]):

     "temporal": {
       "name": "19th Century",